NMAC’s mission calls on us to lead with race. What does that mean? What is NMAC trying to accomplish?

 Working with a mix of new partners and old friends, NMAC hopes to normalize discussion on race in the HIV movement.
 Rather than reinvent the wheel, NMAC will partner with organizations that have fought for racial justice and health equity since Selma and call upon their years of experience and proven track records to support NMAC’s race discussions.
 Allies will be very important.

-One in 16 black men will be infected with HIV.
+One in 16 black men will receive a positive HIV diagnosis.
 Is it time to rethink America’s HIV prevention agenda?
 What is the tipping point or when is there too much virus in a community so behavior interventions won’t be very effective?
 Maybe it’s time to focus on reducing the amount of the virus in a community.
 Some will say this is heresy, but we’ve done various behavioral interventions for over 30 years and acheived this result.
 If we want a different result, maybe it’s time to approach this challenge differently and with more urgency.
-We have to do something in order to slow and eventually stop new infections.
+We have to do something in order to slow and eventually stop the epidemic from growing.

-Not only are African Americans and Latinos more likely to be infected with HIV, they are also less likely to stay in care once infected.
+Not only are African Americans and Latinos more likely to be living with HIV, they are also less likely to stay in care once diagnosed.
 Studies show the challenge is not about enrollment but retention.
 HIV is a complicated disease that needs to be continually monitored.

 Maybe it’s time to focus on the healthcare systems.
 The outcomes for most people living with HIV who stay in care are excellent.
 Why are people of color not retained in care?
 Most clinics and doctors want to do the right thing, but the numbers don’t lie.
 Something is wrong and it needs to be fixed.